Installation of ink drawings based around a webcomic

 I want to thank my long-suffering neighbours who kindly put up with my unusualness.
 I know, 나는 이상한 아줌마! ;-).
 Being slightly “unusual” is a fact of life when you live far from your home and do not have anyone from your community or culture around you.
 The world where you live defines you according to their norms and you have little control over that.
 However, I know of many loved ones at home, living and not living, who would not see me as unusual at all.
 They would say, pai ana, you just be you, eh?
 Stay true to the kaupapa.
 Kei te pai.
 We walk with each other in spirit and I hope I honour them.

-Installation of ink on paper work based from the webcomic.
-Other drawings on paper and paintings on canvas to view
+Open working artist’s studio and installation of ink on paper drawings and paintings, based from the webcomic.
+Other drawings on paper and paintings on canvas to view and workshop area.

 Get in touch: